Best LED Parking Lot Lights (2026 Guide)

 |---|---|---|

-| Energy (400W equivalent) | 400-450W (includes ballast) | 150W (63% less) |
+| Energy (400W equivalent) | 400–450W (incl. ballast) | 150W (63% less) |

 | Lifespan | 15,000–20,000 hours | 100,000+ hours |

-| Warmup Time | 10-15 minutes | Instant-on |
+| Warm-up Time | 10–15 minutes | Instant-on |

 | Color Rendering (CRI) | 20–65 (poor) | 70–80+ (good) |

-| Light Trespass | Poor control | Precise optics available |
+| Light Trespass Control | Omnidirectional waste | Precise optics, zero uplight |

 | Maintenance | Bulb replacement every 2–3 years | Zero for 10+ years |